onera/MOLA/CONTRIBUTING.md

   Tests must be written to work with [pytest](https://docs.pytest.org/en/8.0.x/).

 * Documentation and information files (``README.md``, ``CONTRIBUTING.md``, ...), are written in [Markdown](https://www.markdownguide.org/cheat-sheet/).

+* The "HACK" tag in source code indicates lines that make a workaround for an issue that rather should be handled by another software.
+Normally, the issue should be reported to the support team of this software, and the lines marked with the "HACK" tag in MOLA should be removed once the issue is solved.